 This is CRAZY simple to do.
-Watch Kori Ashton give you the simple fix to change the font color or background color to any WordPress menu item.
+Watch Kori Ashton from WebTegrity give you the simple fix for changing a menu item color in WordPress in this video tutorial.

 Here is the nerd code for you to copy and paste.

 Hey y’all, welcome to another WordPress Wednesday.
 My name is Kori Ashton here in San Antonio, Texas at WebTegrity and we are the home of all things WordPress, social media marketing and Search Engine Optimization and you have found a YouTube Channel solely dedicated to those topics.
 If you are interested in improving your online marketing, be sure to subscribe to our YouTube channel here and catch us every single Wednesday hanging out with you to improve your online marketing.

 Today I’m going to be looking at a hack.
 How do go into your WordPress menu or any menu for that matter and change the color of a menu item.
 You can do this with a drop down option or the main navigation, doesn’t matter.
 It’s a really cool, little bit of nerd code.
 Don’t be intimidated because it’s super easy.
 Ultimately, I’ll give you the ability to copy and paste the nerd code in.
 So, super easy.
 Here we go.
 Check this out.